 If you decide and know that you can handle this dog, fall in love with Doberman’s sweetness and unfailing loyalty.
 If you live in Ohio, make sure to get a healthy dog from reputable Doberman breeders there.
 Skip irresponsible breeders, pet stores, and the puppy mill.
 If possible, check your local rescue centers and shelters; there might be a Dobbie waiting for you there.

 Doberman Dog Breed

 You must feed your Doberman the best quality dog food.
 It would help if you took care to feed the pup and adult diet right for its age and one that comes vet/breeder recommended.
 Before you give your Doberman table scraps, find out which human foods are dangerous for your dog.
 The occasional treat is okay.
 It’s best to ensure that your Doberman does not become obese, as it can cause health issues.
 Keep clean and fresh drinking water for your dog all the time.

 The Doberman does not require extensive grooming; many call it a “wash and wear” breed.
 So, it requires minimal grooming to stay in the best condition.
 You do not need to bathe your Doberman often.
 The occasional bath will do.
 Also, a quick daily brush will suffice and keep your dog’s coat shiny.
 However, he needs to get his monthly nail-clipping and frequent teeth-brushing sessions to stay healthy.
 You should consult your vet to understand how to clean your Doberman’s ears carefully.

-Being an athletic dog with lots of energy, the Doberman needs plenty of exercises, coupled with free play.
+Being an athletic dog with lots of energy, the Doberman needs plenty of exercise, coupled with free play.
 This breed thrives on long daily walks, hiking with its owner, and running till it has spent its energy in your fenced backyard.
-That is essential for Doberman’s wellbeing—mental and physical.
+That is essential for Doberman’s well-being—mental and physical.
 Because this breed needs lots of exercises, it participates in obedience, agility, and other canine sports.